Dangerous Woman: Tour

-Grande first announced plans to tour on the Dangerous Woman website in May 2016.
-On September 9, 2016, the singer released the dates for the first leg of the Dangerous Woman Tour, with ticket pre-sales beginning on September 20, 2016 and tickets going on general sale on September 24, 2016.
-The tour started on February 3, 2017 in Phoenix, Arizona and ended on September 21, 2017 in Hong Kong, China.
+On September 9, 2016, Grande released the dates for the first leg of Dangerous Womans accompanying tour, the Dangerous Woman Tour.
+Its ticket pre-sales began on September 20 and tickets going on general sale on September 24.
+The US leg started on February 2, 2017, in Phoenix, Arizona and ended on April 15 in Orlando, Florida.
+The UK and European tour started on May 18 at Genting Arena in Birmingham, concluding on June 17 at Palapitour in Turin.

-On May 22, 2017, at the conclusion of Grande's concert at Manchester Arena in England, a terrorist suicide bombing killed 22 concert-goers and injured 1,017.
-Grande was not injured during the bombing.
-She offered her condolences on Twitter for those affected by the attack, suspended the tour through to June 5, and organized the One Love Manchester benefit concert on 4 June to raise money for the victims.
+On May 22, at the conclusion of Grande's concert at Manchester Arena in England, a terrorist suicide bombing killed 22 concert-goers and injured 1,017.
+Grande was not injured during the bombing; she offered her condolences through Twitter for those affected by the attack, suspending the tour through to June 5 and organizing the One Love Manchester benefit concert on June 4 to raise money for the victims.
+The tour was concluded in Hong Kong on September 22 at AsiaWorld-Expo.